devleni/corporate-buzzwords-app/README.md

-Use this bleeding-edge app to maximize your performance in corporate meetings.
+A bleeding-edge app to boost your corporate speech skill to the limit.
+It uses React and an API call via Axios.